Scheme: Wolfson Research Merit Awards

 The following are examples of what we can do when assembly works well.

 1 We make molecular robots that navigate networks of DNA tracks.
-We use similar robots to pick up chemical building blocks and add them, in programmed sequence, to form a precisely defined polymer.
+We use similar robots to pick up chemical building blocks and add them, in sequence, to form a polymer.

-2 We have shown that DNA structes can encapsulate protein molecules, can enter cells, and can be opened by molecular signals.
-We are investigating their uses in medicine.
+2 We have shown that DNA cages can encapsulate protein molecules, can enter cells, and can be opened by molecular signals.
+We are investigating their use as smart drug delivery vehicles.

 3 We have created artificial protein crystals by binding protein molecules to a regular DNA lattice.
 This technique may help to determine the molecular structures of proteins and thus facilitate drug design.

 It is exciting to learn how to design molecular structures from scratch, to organize them into functioning systems and to use them to explore new science.
 This is a very new research area – but we believe that we are on the verge of a technological revolution in manufacturing, information processing, biological research, and medicine.